Frequently Asked Questions

 I graduated last year.
 Why am I getting an invitation now?

 The Phi Beta Kappa chapter at Colorado State University only elects new members once a year.
-This means that both students who graduated in December 2020 and those who will graduate in May 2021 will be invited to the same 2021 initiation.
+This means that both students who graduated in December 2023 and those who graduated in May 2024 would both be invited to the same 2024 initiation.

 Why should I join?